mellomaths/criptocoinmarketapp/docs/restapi.md

 ## **Update Cryptocurrencies**

-Stored the top 10 cryptocurrencies based on market cap from the CoinMarketCap REST API.
+Stores the top 10 cryptocurrencies based on market cap from the CoinMarketCap REST API.
 If the cryto is already stored, the server will updates its properties.

 -   **URL**